 1. Get trained and certified by the Berkshire County Board of Health Association.
-Contact Emily Kirby (413-442-1521 ext.
-30 or email@example.com) for more information on upcoming courses.
+Contact Lydia Shulman (413-442-1521 ext.
+60 or email@example.com) for more information on upcoming courses.
+Email will get a faster response.

 2. Get an Installers Permit from each Board of Health where you want to work.
 You must fill in all of the required information and include copies of your Workman’s Comp.